What Really Should Be Said About Fathers Leaving Their Children

-A New York Times column by David Brooks has been making the rounds on social media for the past week.
+A New York Times column by David Brooks has been making the rounds on social media.
 In “Why Fathers Leave Their Children,” he discusses how millions of children are raised without a father.
 Then he goes on to discuss that, according to the fathers, they aren’t actually deadbeat dads who left on a whim, but rather “guys who desperately did not want to leave their children, who swear they have tried to be with them, who may feel unworthy of fatherhood but who don’t want to be the missing dad their own father was.”

 Ultimately, I think what Brooks is trying to get out of this is to show that fathers who abandon their children actually give it a second thought, and that couples need to do a better job at family planning.
 But speaking as a father of three who was abandoned by his own father, I have to say that Brooks really missed the mark in a number of ways.

 The part that bothered me most, however, was his description of fathers making the decision to leave their children as “not a momentary decision” but rather “a long, tragic process.”
 Then he discuses how fathers leave their child after a year because the relationship with the mother and the child didn’t fit the ’50s “Leave It To Beaver” expectation, so they moved on to someone new, hoping to find something better.